sososkxksodkd/Amogus/README.md

 CreateDockBtn("W", UDim2.new(0.3, 0, 0.08, 0), UDim2.new(0, 32, 0, 32)); CreateDockBtn("S", UDim2.new(0.3, 0, 0.62, 0), UDim2.new(0, 32, 0, 32)); CreateDockBtn("A", UDim2.new(0.08, 0, 0.35, 0), UDim2.new(0, 32, 0, 32)); CreateDockBtn("D", UDim2.new(0.52, 0, 0.35, 0), UDim2.new(0, 32, 0, 32)); CreateDockBtn("UP", UDim2.new(0.78, 0, 0.12, 0), UDim2.new(0, 30, 0, 38)); CreateDockBtn("DOWN", UDim2.new(0.78, 0, 0.52, 0), UDim2.new(0, 30, 0, 38))

 --// ============================================================================
---// IMPEL DOWN AUTO FARM ENGINE (V2.7: FINAL VERA STUN & HEIGHT FIX) --// ============================================================================
+--// IMPEL DOWN AUTO FARM ENGINE (V2.8: STRICT VERTICAL FIX & KEY TWEEN) --// ============================================================================

--- SIDE FEATURE: AUTO STATS
 task.spawn(function()
     while true do
         task.wait(3)